lorrli274/next/courses/original/Java Fundamentals/Lessons/Lesson 5/4 for loop.md

 ## `for` loop

-The `for` loop provides a easy syntax for iterating over ranges.
+The `for` loop provides easy syntax for iterating over ranges.
 The `for` loop will continue to iterate until a provided condition is met.

 ```java
 for (/*initialization*/; /*condition*/; /*increment*/) {